HC to hear pleas challenging Centre's Agnipath Scheme on July 20 | Law-Order

 - India

-The Delhi High Court Tuesday said it would hear on July 20 several pleas challenging the Centre's Agnipath Scheme.
+(Eds: Adding more details) New Delhi, Jul 12 (PTI)Defence forces are the organisations that adopt the most transparent recruitment process, the Delhi High Court on Tuesday orally observed while fixing July 20 to hear several pleas challenging the Centre's Agnipath Scheme.

-The Agnipath scheme, announced on June 14, provides for the recruitment of youths in the defense forces Army between the age of 17-and-a-half and 21 for only four years with a provision to retain 25 percent of them for 15 more years.
+The Agnipath scheme, announced on June 14, provides for the recruitment of youths in the defence forces between the age of 17-and-a-half and 21 for only four years with a provision to retain 25 per cent of them for 15 more years.
 Protests have erupted in several states against the scheme.

+Later, the government extended the upper age limit to 23 years for recruitment in 2022.

-A bench of Chief Justice Satish Chandra Sharma and Justice Subramonium Prasad was informed by Solicitor General Tushar Mehta that similar matters challenging the Agnipath scheme are already pending before the high court and they be heard together, The bench directed that all such petitions be listed together on July 20.
+A bench of Chief Justice Satish Chandra Sharma and Justice Subramonium Prasad was informed by Solicitor General Tushar Mehta that similar matters challenging the Agnipath scheme are already pending before the high court and that they be heard together.

+Mehta said the issues in these petitions are interconnected with Agnipath Scheme and if the court permits, they can be heard together.

+“Solicitor General has informed the court that there are some other issues touching the subject matter of the present petition.
+The office is directed to list them (other petitions) along with the present petition on July 20,” the bench said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)